strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.8.8.1 =
+* BUG: Fixed issue in pmpro_has_membership_access() that kept member content from being locked down on blog homepages and archive/index pages.

 = 1.8.8 =
 * BUG: Fixed issue where recurring Stripe orders were being created with $0 totals.
 * BUG: Fixed issues in pmpro_has_membership_access() that was affecting some sites with files locked down for members.
 (Thanks, MannyC on GitHub)